MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-manage-extension.md

 You must verify that guest management is enabled on your VMs before you install VM extensions.

 > [!NOTE]
-> Domain Join extension can only be enabled and installed during VM creation.
+> Domain Join extensions are supported only for Windows VMs.
+These extensions can only be enabled and installed during VM creation.
 For more information on how to enable Domain Join extension when creating Arc VMs, see [Create Arc VMs in Azure Stack HCI](../manage/manage-virtual-machines-in-azure-portal.md#create-arc-vms).

 Follow these steps to verify that guest management is enabled using the Azure portal.